PsCushman/deep-learning-challenge/README.md

 While increasing the number of neurons increased the speed at which the model got to around 73% accuracy, it did not improve the model.
 As for increasing the epochs, I increased them all the way to 500 without any success improving the model's performance.

-In fact, I added neurons to mutiple models, but any more than the amount I chose did not increase the model's perforamce on the test data.
-While the accuracy did inprove on the training model, it tended to overfit the data if I increased them much higher.
+In fact, I added neurons to multiple models, but any more than the amount I chose did not increase the model's performance on the test data.
+While the accuracy did improve on the training model, it tended to overfit the data if I increased them much higher.

 I chose 50 epoch to avoid anymore overfitting and because after a certain amount of epoch, it wasn't doing much to improve the model.